Nine signs of mental health issues

 4. Sleep problems

-Generally, we need 7-9 hours of sleep each night.
-Persisting changes to a person’s sleep patterns could be a symptom of a mental illness.
-For example insomnia could be a sign of anxiety or substance abuse.
+Lasting changes to a person’s sleep patterns could be a symptom of a mental health disorder.
+For example, insomnia could be a sign of anxiety or substance abuse.
 Sleeping too much or too little could indicate depression or an sleeping disorder.

 5. Weight or appetite changes

-Many of us want to lose a few kilos, but for some people fluctuating weight or rapid weight loss could be one of the warning signs of a mental illness, such as depression or an eating disorder.
-Other mental health issues can impact appetite and weight too.
+For some people, fluctuating weight or rapid weight loss could be one of the warning signs of a mental health disorder, such as depression or an eating disorder.

 6. Quiet or withdrawn

-We all need quiet time occasionally, but withdrawing from life, especially if this is a major change, could indicate a mental health issue.
-If a friend or loved one is regularly isolating themselves, they may have depression, bipolar, a psychotic disorder, or another mental health issue.
+Withdrawing from life, especially if this is a major change, could indicate a mental health disorder.
+If a friend or loved one is regularly isolating themselves, they may have depression, bipolar disorder, a psychotic disorder, or another mental health disorder.
 Refusing to join in social activities may be a sign they need help.

 7. Substance abuse